-A pension amounting to 50% of your pension, revalued up to your date of death, for service from 6 April 1997 and the guaranteed minimum pension for service before 6 April 1997, subject to any limits set out overleaf under 'Important notes'.
+- For a Coventry Member: A pension amounting to 2/3rds of your pension, revalued up to your date of death, subject to any limits set out below under 'Important Notes'. - For a Stroud member: A pension amounting to 1/160th of your Qualifying Earnings for your pensionable service after 6 April 1997 plus the spouse's guaranteed minimum pension, subject to any limits set out below under 'Important Notes'.